NCAS-CMS/cf-python/docs/source/tutorial.rst

     'project': None}
    >>> cf.write(f, 'f_file.nc')

-Netcdf global attributes defined with the *file_descriptors* keyword of the `cf.write` function will always be written as requested, independently of the netCDF data variable attributes, and superceding any global attributes that may have been defined with the
+NetCDF global attributes defined with the *file_descriptors* keyword of the `cf.write` function will always be written as requested, independently of the netCDF data variable attributes, and superceding any global attributes that may have been defined with the